helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

     - Post the implementation of decentralized Oracles, this allocation will revert to Oracle rewards, providing veIOT holders with the opportunity to earn rewards by staking to Oracles.

 2. **Distribution**
 	- Each epoch, qualified veIOT positions are determined.
-A position is qualified if has voted in at least 2 of the last 4 IOT votes.
+A position is qualified if it has voted in at least 2 of the last 4 IOT votes.
 (Until 4 votes have occurred after the implementation of HIP-124, a position is qualified if it has voted in 2 votes since implementation.)
 	- The IOT epoch emissions allocated to veIOT voting rewards are distributed among all qualified veIOT positions in proportion to the sizes of the positions.

 3. **Existing lockups:**